Hellodevloops/Garuda-cms/readme.md

 ## Contributing

-We welcome contributions from the community!
-To contribute to Garuda CMS, follow these steps:
+We encourage contributions!
+To contribute to Garuda CMS:

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).